Secure Software Development Methodologies: A Multivocal Literature Review: Research methodology

 \subsubsection{Application Security}

-McGraw~\cite{mcgraw2006software} posited that \textit{software security} is about building security in but \textit{application security} is about protecting the software in a reactive way after development is complete.
-Similarly, Payne~\cite{payne2010} studied the challenges of application security initiatives involved after software has been developed.
-The author proposed a proactive approach implementing application security in software development projects.
-As Payne's approach~\cite{payne2010} does not cover all stages of SDLC, as required by the inclusion criteria IN-1, we do not include it in our study.
+McGraw~\cite{mcgraw2006software} posited that software security is about building security in, while application security is about protecting the software in a reactive way after development is complete.
+Similarly, Payne~\cite{payne2010} studied the challenges of application security initiatives that are involved after software has been developed.
+The author proposed a proactive approach to implementing application security in software development projects.
+However, as Payne's approach~\cite{payne2010} does not cover all stages of the SDLC, as required by the inclusion criterion IN-1 (Table~\ref{tab:criteria}), we do not include it in our study.

-On the Synopsis's website\footnote{\url{synopsys.com/blogs/software-security/application-security-vs-software-security/}} there is a blog that compares applications security with software security.
-According to the author of the blog, application security is a subset of software security and deals with the post-deployment issues (for example, patch, IP filtering, post deployment security tests), while software security concerns the pre-deployment issues.
+Chakraborty~\cite{chakraborty2016} from Synopsis offered a viewpoint on comparing application security with software security.
+According to Chakraborty, application security is a subset of software security and focuses on post-deployment issues (such as patching, IP filtering, and post-deployment security tests), while software security addresses pre-deployment issues.

-ISO/IEC 27034~\cite{ISO27034} offers guidance on security techniques of application security.
-The guidance is focused on specifying, designing, and implementing security controls throughout the entire SDLC.
-As we could not find a free version of the guidance, we did not include it in our research.
+ISO/IEC 27034~\cite{ISO27034} provides guidance on security techniques for application security.
+The guidance focuses on specifying, designing, and implementing security controls throughout the entire SDLC.
+However, as we could not find a free version of the standard, we did not include it in our research.

-To summarize, we found no application security methodology in academic papers, but only literature focused on particular technologies, e.g., on mobile, web, and cloud application security.
-As we are interested in the general methodologies that involve security practice in each phase of the SDLC, we do not include this literature in our survey.
-We found only one industry publication that presents an application security framework that satisfies our criteria~\cite{rebit2020}.
-We discuss this framework in section \ref{sec:industry}.
+To summarize, we found no application security methodology in academic papers, but rather literature focused on specific technologies, such as mobile, web, and cloud application security.
+Since our interest lies in general methodologies that incorporate security practice in each phase of the SDLC, we did not include this literature in our survey.
+We found only one industry publication~\cite{rebit2020} that presents an application security framework meeting our criteria, which we discuss in Section~\ref{sec:industry}.